gaurav3972/gaurav3972-AWS-CloudFormation-3-Tier-application/README.md

 # **3-Tier Web Application Architecture on AWS using CloudFormation with SNS Notification**

-## 🚀 Project Title: **3-Tier Web Application Architecture on AWS using CloudFormation with SNS Notification**

 ### 🎯 **Objective**

 To build and automate the deployment of a **secure, scalable, and highly available 3-tier architecture** on AWS using **CloudFormation**, integrating: